huggingface/datasets/datasets/id_liputan6/README.md

 low ROUGE scores, and expose both issues with ROUGE it-self, as well as with extractive and abstractive summarization models.

+The dataset has two variants: "canonical" and "xtreme".
+The "xtreme" variant discards development and test document–summary pairs where the summary has fewer than 90% novel 4-grams (the training data remains the same as the canonical variant).

 You need to manually request the liputan6 dataset using the form in https://github.com/fajri91/sum_liputan6/ and uncompress it.
 The liputan6 dataset can then be loaded using the following command `datasets.load_dataset("id_liputan6", 'canonical', data_dir="<path/to/uncompressed_folder>")` or